George Yeo: Political career

-Yeo made his political debut in the 1988 general election as part of a three-member PAP team contesting in the newly-created Aljunied GRC and won.
+Yeo made his political debut in the 1988 general election as part of a three-member PAP team contesting in the newly created Aljunied GRC and won with 56.33% of the vote against a team from the Singapore Democratic Party (SDP).

 Following his election into Parliament, Yeo served in various ministries, including the Ministry of Finance, Ministry of Information, Communications and the Arts, Ministry of Health, Ministry of Trade and Industry and the Ministry of Foreign Affairs.

 Yeo represented the Eurasian community in the Cabinet at their request.
-Yeo was the chairman of the PAP's youth wing from 1991 to 2000, which saw a renaming to Young PAP (YPAP) in 1993.
-As an enticement for joining the YPAP, he said people joining the YPAP could take positions different from central party leadership.
+He was the chairman of the PAP's youth wing from 1991 to 2000, which saw a renaming to Young PAP (YPAP) in 1993.
+As an incentive for joining the YPAP, he said people joining the YPAP could take positions different from central party leadership.

-Yeo and his Aljunied GRC team first faced a team of Singapore Democratic Party (then the largest opposition party led by Chiam See Tong) in 1988 (which led by Ashleigh Seow (the son of Workers' Party candidate for Eunos Group Representation Constituency Francis Seow)) and 1997.
-In 2006, the party faced WP (led by the party's chair Sylvia Lim) and won with the election's narrowest margin, with 56.1% to 43.9%.
-However, in the 2011 general election (held 7 May), the WP team (which now led by then secretary-general Low Thia Khiang) won the election 54.7% to 45.3%, resulting in his election defeat as well as the loss of his ministerial appointment.
-Yeo, along with a co-anchor minister Lim Hwee Hua, were the first two cabinet ministers in post-independence Singapore, and after the 1963 election, to be defeated in the election and consequently losing their parliamentary seats to the opposition.
+In 2006, Yeo and the rest of his team faced the Workers' Party (WP) and won with the election's narrowest margin, with 56.09% of the vote to 43.91% for the WP.

+However, in the 2011 general election, when Yeo led the PAP team for reelection in Aljunied GRC, Yeo's team was defeated by the WP team of Pritam Singh, Sylvia Lim, Faisal Manap, Low Thia Khiang and Chen Show Mao with WP winning 54.72% of the vote.
+Yeo was one of the first two cabinet ministers since Singaporean independence, as well as the 1963 election, to be defeated for reelection and thus lose their parliamentary seats to the opposition; the other was Lim Hwee Hua, fellow anchor minister for Aljunied GRC before the 2011 election.
+As a result, both lost their Cabinet positions as well.

-On 5 October 2011, Yeo stepped down from the PAP's Central Executive Committee (the party's governing body).
-During his announcement, Yeo stated that he declined running for presidency later that year, cited that he was a "free spirit" and he was not "temperamentally suited for such a job", despite being popular in online and have "a flood of support" on post-election.
-He although stated on his Facebook page that he was "thinking hard" about the possibility of becoming a candidate on 1 June, but however, on 15 June, Yeo confirmed that he declined standing for presidency.
+On 10 May of the same year, Yeo announced his retirement from politics.
+During his announcement, Yeo stated that he declined running for presidency later that year despite being approached by Prime Minister Lee Hsien Loong, cited that he was a "free spirit" and he was not "temperamentally suited for such a job", despite being popular in online and have "a flood of support" on post-election.
+He although stated on his Facebook page that he was "thinking hard" about the possibility of becoming a candidate on 1 June, but on 15 June, Yeo confirmed that he declined standing for presidency.
+Yeo later revealed that Lee Kuan Yew had encouraged him to run for the presidency; however, Yeo declined, saying that he "was not going to stand if [Lee] had another candidate in mind".

+On 5 October, Yeo stepped down from the PAP's Central Executive Committee.
+However, he continued to be a member of the PAP.